In Acts, chapter 17, Paul addresses the Athenians. Speaking of God, he says:

 But it was not generally popular.
 Like a lot of things which make sense in this fallen world, it was seen as a “downer.”
 So naturally, it didn’t take off like the popular music of the time, with its more appealing themes.

 The 20th-century origins of this music could be found in recordings by Depression-era singer-songwriters, such as Woody Guthrie and Pete Seeger.
-They dealt with social justice issues of the time, specifically labor union struggles and poverty.
+They dealt with social justice issues of the time, such as labor union struggles and poverty.

 But following World War II, even more injustice needed to be addressed.
 Ongoing racial oppression and needless wars for national interests were exposed, and there was an urgent need for change.
 Protest music writers, such as P.F.
 Sloan, called for a moral response.